 To investigate using the Advanced Search function:

-From the Silent Push homepage, select Web Data > Web Scanner > WHOIS Scan.
+From the left navigation menu, select Web Data > Web Search > WHOIS Scan.

 Select the Advanced Search tab.

-Common attributes for precise fingerprinting: .fun TLD, same registrar (PDR), same registration time, nameserver information, and utilization of wildcards.
+Common attributes for precise fingerprinting include the .fun TLD, the same registrar (PDR), the same registration time, nameserver information, and the use of wildcards.

 datasource = "whois" AND created > "2025-02-21 09:36:40" AND registrar = "PDR Ltd. d/b/a PublicDomainRegistry.com" AND nameserver = "*.ns.cloudflare.com" AND domain = "*.fun"